The Voice Brasil season 11

 The eleventh season of The Voice Brasil, premiered on TV Globo on Tuesday, November 15, 2022, in the 10:30 / 9:30 p.m.
 (BRT / AMT) slot, immediately following the primetime telenovela Travessia.

-Fátima Bernardes replaced André Marques as the main host, thus becoming the show's first female host.
+Fátima Bernardes replaced André Marques as the main host, thus becoming the show's first and only female host.
 Thaís Fersoza (from The Voice +) replaced Jeniffer Nascimento as the show's backstage correspondent.

 Lulu Santos, Michel Teló and Iza returned for their eleventh, eighth and fourth season as coaches, respectively, while Carlinhos Brown and Claudia Leitte were replaced by Gaby Amarantos.

-On December 29, 2022, Keilla Júnia from Team Teló won the competition with 51.78% of the final vote over Bell Lins (Team Iza), Juceir Jr (Team Lulu) and Mila Santana (Team Gaby), marking Michel Teló's seventh victory in eight seasons as a coach.
+On December 29, 2022, Keilla Júnia from Team Teló won the competition with 51.78% of the final vote over Bell Lins (Team Iza), Juceir Jr (Team Lulu) and Mila Santana (Team Gaby), marking Michel Teló's seventh and final victory in eight seasons as a coach.
+Also, with Michel Teló's win, he became the second most The Voice winning coach worldwide, behind Blake Shelton on the American version, with 8 wins (7 on the main version and once on the kids version).